conoro/hugo.conoroneill.com/content/post/flight-ei123-and-the-death-of-the-aer-lingus-brand.md

 It was at this point that the clusterfuck began.

 Aer Lingus proceeded to provide _zero_ information to passengers for hours.
 Even the pilot was getting extremely frustrated.
 We still have no idea what the hell was going on during this phase of the hellfest.
-What we were sure of was that there wasn't another A330 just idling around the back of Hanger 6.
+What we were sure of was that there wasn't another A330 just idling around the back of Hangar 6.

 We sat there until after 4pm.
 Yup, close to 5hrs sitting on a plane being offered sips of water.